 The documented system and the records you keep while monitoring the manufacturing process is your evidence of taking due care when manufacturing your product.
-Therefore, Regulation 14 requires that you record the documented system or otherwise maintain it so that its content is readily accessible and retrievable at any time.
-(MPI will not approve or even review your documented system unless there are suspicions or allegations that you are not complying with the Regulations.)
+Therefore, Regulation 14 requires that the documented system be recorded or otherwise maintained so that its content is readily accessible and retrievable at any time.

+Your documented system will not be approved or even reviewed by NZFS unless there are suspicions or allegations that you are not complying with the Regulations.